General non-linear fragmentation with discontinuous Galerkin methods: General non-linear fragmentation

 and the alternative rate equation writes

-This alternative rate equation is of particular interest because \citet{Feingold1988} proved that the mass is conserved for any choice of collision kernel $\mathcal{K}$ and distribution of fragments $b$.
+The mass conservation with the original equation Eq.~\ref{eq:frag_cont_DL} is ensured by the local mass conservation Eq.~\ref{eq:b_mass_cons}.
+However, the alternative rate equation is of particular interest because \citet{Feingold1988} proved that the mass is conserved for any choice of collision kernel $\mathcal{K}$ and distribution of fragments $b$, because the function $b$ appears in both term on the right-hand side of Eq.~\ref{eq:alt_frag_cont_DL}.
 It means that the total mass is conserved even if locally the mass is not strictly conserved for each breakup event \citep{Hu1995}.
 Note that Eq.~\ref{eq:frag_cont_DL} and Eq.~\ref{eq:alt_frag_cont_DL} are two different models to describe the general non-linear fragmentation equation.
 In the case where the distribution of fragments respects exactly the local mass conservation, we obtain Eq.~\ref{eq:frag_cont_DL} from Eq.~\ref{eq:alt_frag_cont_DL}.